fl2on/Bing-Chat-Anywhere/README.md

-# Chrome-Bing-Chat
+# Bing Chat Anywhere
-This is a browser extension that allows users to chat through Bing Chat while browsing the web.
+Bing Chat Anywhere is an extension for the Chromium browser that allows users to use the Bing Chat online chat platform from any browser.
+The extension is easy to install and integrates seamlessly into the browser, allowing users to access Bing Chat Anywhere with just a few clicks.
+However, it is important to note that users must log in to Bing.com before they can use Bing Chat Anywhere through this extension.
+In summary, Bing Chat Anywhere is a useful tool for those who use Bing Chat frequently and want to access it quickly and easily from their favorite browser.